badlydrawnrob/elm-playground/README.md

 **It's super easy to forget so aim to practice once per week!** A little every day is even better This is the killer; if I step away from programming for a few weeks, you really feel the rust gathering.
 It doesn't take too long to learn Elm, but give yourself 6-12 months to learn it deeply and you'll be a better programmer for it.
 Then you can build bigger!

+## An Elm playground

-This is a testing ground for all things Elm; a great place to start learning.
-I'm squarely focused on statically typed functional programming in this repo, which will shape you as a programmer, instilling good habits.
+**This is a testing ground for all things Elm; a great place to start learning.** I'm squarely focused on statically typed functional programming in this repo, which will shape you as a programmer, instilling good habits.
 Elm compiles to javascript, but there's no need to learn js to use it (although there's a [good guide](https://eloquentjavascript.net/) here).

 As you evolve as a coder, you should carve out a clear learning frame.[^1] If you'd like a study aid, I've built a great little tool for memory called [Anki flashcards](https://github.com/badlydrawnrob/anki), which really helps lock-in best practices and syntax.
 While they're great for revision, it's no substitute for _building_ things.